Aliases for ANK1 Gene

 GeneCards Summary for ANK1 Gene

 ANK1 (Ankyrin 1, Erythrocytic) is a Protein Coding gene.
-Diseases associated with ANK1 include spherocytosis, type 1 and ank1-related spherocytosis.
-Among its related pathways are Proteoglycans in cancer and L1CAM interactions.
+Diseases associated with ANK1 include hereditary spherocytosis and 8p11.2 deletion syndrome.
+Among its related pathways are Developmental Biology and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include enzyme binding and structural constituent of cytoskeleton.
 An important paralog of this gene is ANKRD52.

 UniProtKB/Swiss-Prot for ANK1 Gene